 Additional database fields can be requested through the ‘ExtraFields’ parameter.
 For these fields, the database field name is known and, if included, should be returned by the feed.

-Sales Feed
+Sales Feed Response

 The sales feed should only include the sales that were: